learn-co-students/atl-web-042219/03-intro-to-objects/README.md

   * Reminder: Local variables are thrown away/GC'd when you reach end of method.
   * Reminder: A method name cannot begin with an `@`.
   * Important takeaways:
-    * Methods arguments are ...
+    * Method arguments get stored in _local variables_ inside the method.
-    * We "copy" local variables into instance variables because ...
+    * We "copy" local variables into instance variables because we want them
     * Instance variables are not visible from "outside" an object.
     * Objects can hold other objects in instance variables.
       * Of any type! ....
 Because everything is just an object!